Liverpool Discrete Mathematics Colloquium

 Catering

 There are tea/coffee breaks provided.
-Lunches are not provided, however there is the University of Liverpool refectory and plenty of local cafes and restaurants nearby (more details to follow).
+Lunches are not provided, however there is the University of Liverpool refectory and plenty of local cafes and restaurants nearby.

-There will be a dinner at a local restaurant (tbc) on the evening of the first day.
+There will be a dinner at a Gusto Italian restaurant on the evening of the first day.
 All participants are welcome to attend, however participants will have to cover the cost of their own meal.

 Registration